How Do Courts Interpret Fiduciary Duty Limitations and Waivers?

 The court reasoned that “[u]nless partners knew what questions to ask, they would have no right to know material information about the business.”
 Further, it said, “where the major purpose of a contract clause is to shield wrongdoers from liability, the clause will be set aside as against public policy.”
 Thus, the court concluded that the provision limiting the duty to disclose would be given no effect.

 Wartski v.
-Bedford, 926 F.2d 11, 20 (1st Cir.
+Bedford, 926 F.2d 11, 14–20 (1st Cir.
 1991).

 In a 1991 decision very similar to the Triple Five decisions, the First Circuit refused to allow one partner to buy an interest in the partnership from other partners without disclosing the opportunity to the remaining partner, despite a provision in a partnership agreement expressly allowing the partners to compete.

-for motor vehicles.
+In this case, an inventor and a businessman formed a limited partnership in 1981 under Massachusetts law to develop a device for motor vehicles.
 Both men were general partners with other limited partners.
 The partnership agreement provided that the “[g]eneral [p]artners shall not be prevented from engaging in other activities for profit, whether in research and development or otherwise, and whether or not competitive with the business of the partnership.”
 When the business appeared to fail, the businessman bought the limited partners’ interest in the partnership to obtain control of the business and the invention.
 The court found the businessman failed to disclose to the inventor his purchase of the limited partners’ interest in the partnership, which prevented the partner from participating in the purchase.

-The court considered a provision in the partnership agreement stating “[g]eneral [p]artners shall not be prevented from engaging in other activities for profit, whether in research and development or otherwise, and whether or not competitive with the business of the partnership.”
+The court considered the provision allowing partners to engage in other profit-making activities “whether or not competitive with the business of the partnership.”
 First, the court doubted that the partners actually intended this language to include the “technology which was the heart and soul of the partnership venture and the brainchild of the other partner.”
 Second, the court declared that even if the provision included the heart and soul of the partnership, a partnership agreement “cannot nullify the fiduciary duty owed by [the businessman] to the partnership.”
 The court explained that “[t]he fiduciary duty of partners is an integral part of the partnership agreement whether or not expressly set forth therein . . . [which] cannot be negated by the words of the partnership agreement.”
+The court stated the governing rule plainly: a partner “has a fiduciary obligation to the partnership of the utmost good faith and loyalty and cannot divert a business opportunity for his own gain without first making a complete and unambiguous disclosure to the partnership.”
 Thus, this case stands for the notion that a partnership agreement allowing partners to compete will be given no effect if a partner fails to disclose an opportunity that relates to the heart of the partnership’s business.

 Exxon Corp. v.
-Burglin, 189.
-Exxon Corp. v.
-Burglin, 4 F.3d 1294, 1300–02 (5th Cir.
+Burglin, 4 F.3d 1294, 1299–1300 (5th Cir.
 1993).

 The Fifth Circuit decision in Exxon is contrary to both the Wartski and Triple Five decisions.
 Applying Alaska law, the Fifth Circuit held that a general partner was not liable for violating the duty to disclose information it kept secret from limited partners because the duty to disclose was limited in their agreement.

 The lawsuit arose because the general partner learned about the value of an oil field owned by the partnership but did not disclose this to the limited partners when the limited partners offered to sell their interests in the partnership to the general partner.
-The parties made the sale based on an agreement expressly stating that the limited partners were selling without knowing the future profit potential of the oil fields.partner.
+The parties made the sale based on an agreement expressly stating that the limited partners were selling without knowing the future profit potential of the oil fields.
 The sale agreement also gave the limited partners an option to have an independent consultant examine the fairness of the offer, which they failed to do.

 Singer v.
-Singer, 634 P.2d 766, 772–73 (Okla.
+Singer, 634 P.2d 766, 768–73 (Okla.
 Civ.
 App.
 1981).

 In a 1981 case, the Oklahoma Court of Civil Appeals held that a partner in an oil production partnership did not violate a fiduciary duty when it purchased land within the area of the partnership’s interest because of a provision in the partners’ agreement: